HishamKader/Rutgers-Homework1/README.md

  Class tags being used more efficently.
  Simplified the "h1" tag for the name of the website and removed "span" tags Easier to read code.
+Added alt tags to all images
+The website has a proper title